user-ina/Cyclistic-Case-Study/README.md

 -- check for duplicates by counting unique ride_id's SELECT COUNT(DISTINCT ride_id)
 FROM cyclistic_trip_data
--- 5,901,463 distinct rows, which is matches the total number of rows in cyclistic_trip_data dataset.
+-- 5,901,463 distinct rows, which matches the total number of rows in cyclistic_trip_data dataset.
 Thus, all ride_id's are unique.

 ```